CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-new-ui-hands-on-intro.md

 **In the left menu, select a cluster.**

 This expands the cluster in the left menu, listing all the VMs in the cluster by preferred name.
 VMs that are running will display with a "play" icon (a right-facing triangle) before their name.
 VMs that are stopped will display a "stop" icon (a square).
 The main view also changes to the Overview for the cluster and displays the Hosts in the cluster.
 The columns change to show a count of VMs and the amount of vCPUs and vRAM provisioned on each host and the total amount of storage in the cluster.
-Again, there are Compute and Storage tabs which start from the Cluster level.
+Again, there are Compute and Storage tabs that start from the Cluster level.
 Additionally, the Cluster view has a Hosts tab and Utilization tab.

-**Click the Hosts tab and then select a Host from the drop-down menu that appears.** This view shows the Host's details.
+**Click the Hosts tab and then select a Host from the dropdown menu.** This view shows the Host's details.
 Circular graphs show the CPU and RAM usage with charts showing the same over a 12-hour period.

 **In the left menu, select a VM.** This view shows the VM's details.
 As with the Host, circular graphs show the vCPU and vRAM usage with charts showing the same over a 12-hour period.

-**Note:** depending on your user permissions, you may see action buttons on a bar near the top of this view.
+**Note:** Depending on your user permissions, you may see action buttons on a bar near the top of this view.
 This is where a customer would start, stop, restart, clone, delete, or modify the VM displayed. **These buttons are active and functional.** Clicking them is not a part of this test.

 #### Create

 In the main menu on the left side of the page, **open the Create item and select Add Server from the fly-out menu that appears.** This brings up the Add Server form.

-**Make selections in the datacenter, cluster, billing account number, and operating system fields.** Each selection will populate and enable other fields on the page.
+**Make selections in the data center, cluster, billing account number, and operating system fields.** Each selection will populate and enable other fields on the page.
 Once these four fields have been filled, the estimate cost button on the left side of the page will enable.

 **Click the estimate cost button.** This will display the install and monthly costs and discounts for a VM with the selected options.

 **Make selections in the vcpu, vram, interface 1, and Storage fields.** This will finish populating all the required fields in the form and enable the save order button.

-In the main menu on the left side of the page, **open the Create item again and select Add Storage from the fly-out menu that appears.** This brings up the Add Storage form. **Make selections in the datacenter, cluster, billing account number, storage type, and storage amount fields.**
+In the main menu on the left side of the page, **open the Create item again and select Add Storage from the fly-out menu that appears.** This brings up the Add Storage form. **Make selections in the data center, cluster, billing account number, storage type, and storage amount fields.**

 Each selection will populate and enable the field below it.
 Once all the options have been selected, the estimate cost button on the left side of the page will enable.

 **Click the estimate cost button.** This will display the install and monthly costs and discounts for a VM with the selected options.

-**Note:** clusters with Unified storage may not show any storage types and will instead show a message indicating storage cannot be provisioned through the portal at this time.
+**Note:** Clusters with Utility Storage may not show any storage types and will instead show a message indicating storage cannot be provisioned through the portal at this time.
 In that case, try a different cluster.
 If no clusters for the customer can select a storage type, the estimate step can be skipped.

 #### End